-In the capital cities, about 75 per cent of households in the primary homelessness category were sleeping rough or squatting in derelict buildings and in Canberra it was also 75 per cent.
-However, in regional Australia about 60 per cent of these households were living in sheds, garages and shacks.
+In the capital cities, about 75 per cent of households in the primary homelessness category were sleeping rough or squatting in derelict buildings and in Perth it was about 68 per cent.
+However, in regional Australia about 60 per cent of these households were living in sheds, garages and shacks and in regional Western Australia it was about 56 per cent.
 Most of these dwellings were on land that was 'owned or being purchased', but about 20 per cent of the dwellings were rented.
 Both owners and renters were living in rural poverty.